johanix/draft-leon-dnsop-distributed-multi-signer/draft-xxx-dnsop-signalling-zone-owner-intent-00.md

 ## Semantics of the HSYNC Sign Field

-The Sign field is used to signal to all MSAs whether the zone owner requests that the DNS Provider that the MSA represents should sign the zone or not.
-The two possible values are "YES" and "NO" where "YES" means that the MSA represents a currently designated signer for the zone and "NO" means that the MSA does not.
+The Sign field is used to signal to all Agents whether the zone owner requests that the DNS Provider that the Agent represents should sign the zone or not.
+The two possible values are "SIGN" and "NOSIGN" where "SIGN" means that the Agent represents a currently designated DNS Provider for the zone and "NOSIGN" means that the Agent does not.

-When Sign=NO the MSA MUST still participate in the communication between MSAs for the zone, but MUST NOT instruct the COMBINER to update the NS RRset.
+When Sign=NOSIGN the Agent MUST still participate in the communication between Agents for the zone, but MUST NOT instruct the Combiner to update the NS RRset.

+XXX: johani: unless the zone is unsigned?

-# Communication Between MSAs
+# Communication Between Agents

-For the communication between MSAs there are two choices that need to be made among the designated MSAs for a zone.
+For the communication between Agents there are two choices that need to be made among the designated Agents for a zone.
 The first is what "transport" to use for the communication.
 The second is what "synchronization" model to use when executing future multi-signer processes.